 Accessibility: UCF is committed to providing buildings and public spaces that accommodate members of the campus community that have disabilities.
 Project design shall address accessible accommodations in a fully inclusive manner.
 All primary entrances to buildings and public restrooms must have ADA push-button door actuators.
-All assembly spaces (50 or more occupants) must have at least one push button ADA actuated door on an accessible path of travel (or pair of doors in vestibule conditions).
+All assembly spaces (50 or more occupants) must have at least one push button ADA actuated door on an accessible path of travel (or pair of doors in vestibule conditions) with a mounting height of 36" for the operator, unless otherwise required by code.